 \section{Abstract}

-Time evolution of topological systems is an active area of interest due to their expected uses in fault tolerant quantum computing.
-Here, we analyze the dynamics of a non-interacting spinless fermion chain in its topological phase, when the system is quenched out-of-equilibrium by a Hamiltonian belonging to the same symmetry class.
-Due to the presence of particle-hole symmetry, we find that the bulk properties of the system remain intact throughout the evolution.
-However, the boundary properties may be drastically altered, where we see delocalization of initially localized Majorana edge modes.
-The presence of local static disorder can be utilized to preserve exponential localization, yet we still identify non-trivial dynamics in the Majorana polarization and Loschmidt echo.
-We find that, due to delocalization, the entanglement spectrum is no longer a good indicator of the bulk topological phase, as the system remains non-trivial while degeneracies in the many-body entanglement spectrum are lost.
+The time evolution of topological systems is an active area of interest due to their expected applications in fault-tolerant quantum computing.
+Here, we analyze the dynamics of a noninteracting spinless fermion chain in its topological phase, quenched out of equilibrium by a Hamiltonian belonging to the same symmetry class.
+Due to particle-hole symmetry, the bulk properties of the system remain intact throughout its evolution.
+However, the boundary properties may be drastically altered, with the initially localized Majorana edge modes extending across the chain.
+Up to a timescale $t^*$, identified by area-law behavior of the entanglement entropy, these extended edge modes are an example of exotic effects in topological systems out of equilibrium.
+Further, while local disorder can be utilized to preserve localization and increase $t^*$, we still identify nontrivial dynamics in the Majorana polarization and Loschmidt echo.